djq/dusp_viz/webmapping.md

 The exact syntax would be as follows:

 	<!-- This is a comment in HTML-->
-	<script type="text/javascript" src="http://myfolder/OpenLayers.js" ></script>
+	<script type="text/javascript" src="pathToFile/OpenLayers.js" ></script>

 Here we just linked the `OpenLayers` library to our `HTML` page.
 Comments in Javascript are as follows:

 	// This is a comment in javascript

-I recommend linking to your javascript file outside of your `HTML` file, as it is easier to view (you can have `Javascript` pasted in with the `HTML`).
+I recommend linking to your javascript file outside of your `HTML` file, as it is easier to view.
+You can have `Javascript` pasted in with the `HTML` but it gets messy quickly.
 I also suggest that you install [FireBug](http://getfirebug.com/) so that you can debug your webpages.
 A very useful feature in firebug is the `console.log()` function, and the interactive terminal.

 ## Browser/Client interaction